Banshee PHP framework

 Creating output

 Banshee uses XSLT as view templates.
-Within the controller and model class, the $this->output object can be used to create the XML file, which will be used with the XSLT file to create the output.
-How to use the output object can be read in the output library documentation.
-The XSLT view file should include 'includes/banshee.xslt' and should have a template which matches the XML tag named 'content'.
+Within the controller and model class, the $this->view object can be used to create the XML file, which will be used with the XSLT file to create the output.
+How to use the view object can be read in the view library documentation.
+The XSLT view file should import 'banshee/main.xslt' and should have a template which matches the XML tag named 'content'.
 The 'content' XML tag is created by the Banshee framework and does therefor not need to be created by the controller.

 Example view file: